KeonhoWang/portfolio/README.md

 # 💼 Personal Portfolio Website

-A modern and responsive developer portfolio built to showcase my projects, technical skills, and experience as a Software Engineering student.
+A modern and responsive developer portfolio built to showcase my projects, technical skills, certificates,  and experience as a Software Engineering student.
 The website features smooth animations, interactive UI elements, multiple color themes, and a clean user experience to highlight my work and make it easy for recruiters and visitors to learn more about me.

 ---